An Art + Media + Design is a creative addition to any major.

 Students with a minor in art history will develop aesthetic literacy through the study of cultural history.
 They can explore American and world cultures through the study of their art, architecture, and design.
 Art History can be interdisciplinary: incorporating the fields of philosophy, history, political science, literature, and sociology.
 They will not only learn about the art and architecture of the past but will learn about the art of today within its cultural context — their life and the art and design that surrounds them.

-Students seeking a Minor in either Studio or Art History will have an opportunity to augment another academic area or add to their professional skill set.
-Minors will benefit to work and study under professional artists and art historians as their faculty accompanied by being able to use the department's incredible facilities.
+Students seeking a Minor in either Studio, Art History, and Digital Media will have an opportunity to augment another academic area or add to their professional skill set.
+Minors will benefit to work and study under professionals as their faculty accompanied by being able to use the department's incredible facilities.

 The Madelon Powers Art Gallery features a series of professional and student exhibitions.
 Trips to design companies, galleries, museums, and conferences are scheduled every semester, and artists and designers are often invited to speak and/or offer workshops.

-The open studio formats are perfect for painters, sculptors, ceramists, designers, and more.
+The open studio formats are perfect for painters, photographers, media practitioners, ceramists, designers, and more.

-Students seeking a Minor in either Studio or Art History will have an opportunity to augment another academic area or add to their professional skill set.
-Minors will benefit to work and study under professional artists and art historians as their faculty accompanied by being able to use the department's incredible facilities.
+Students seeking a Minor in either Studio, Art History, and Digital Media will have an opportunity to augment another academic area or add to their professional skill set.
+Minors will benefit to work and study under professionals as their faculty accompanied by being able to use the department's incredible facilities.

 The Madelon Powers Art Gallery features a series of professional and student exhibitions.
 Trips to design companies, galleries, museums, and conferences are scheduled every semester, and artists and designers are often invited to speak and/or offer workshops.

-The open studio formats are perfect for painters, sculptors, ceramists, designers, and more.
+The open studio formats are perfect for painters, photographers, media practitioners, ceramists, designers, and more.

 Contact Us